 The Nintendo 64 was in a class all on its own.
-It was one of the last consoles ever to use cartridges and featured some legendary games such as Legend of Zelda: Ocarina of Time.
-Now you can play those classics on your Android phone using N64 emulators.
-Which ones are the best?
-In this list, that’s what we intend to find out.
+It featured some legendary games such as Legend of Zelda: Ocarina of Time, 007 Goldeneye, Perfect Dark, and Pokemon Stadium.
+Now, thanks to emulators, you can play those classics on your Android devices.
+Let’s take a quick look at the best N64 emulators for Android.